La Ronde (amusement park)

 La Ronde (lit.
-'The Round') is an amusement park in Montreal, Quebec, Canada, built as the entertainment complex for Expo 67, the 1967 World Fair.
-Today, it is operated by Six Flags under an emphyteutic lease with the City of Montreal, which expires in 2065.
-It is the largest amusement park in Quebec and second largest in Canada.
+'The Round') is an amusement park in Montreal, Quebec, Canada.
+It was originally built as the entertainment complex for Expo 67, the 1967 world's fair.
+Today, it is operated by Six Flags Entertainment Corporation, under an emphyteutic lease with the City of Montreal until 2065.
+In-addition to being the Six Flags chain's northernmost location, La Ronde is the largest amusement park in Quebec and the second-largest in Canada (behind Canada's Wonderland, which became a sister in 2024 after Six Flags merged with Cedar Fair).